-in his utterances by feeling himself to be at one and the same time a popular revolutionist and an enthusiastic aristocrat."

-It was natural that the romantic assault on society should be directed far more fiercely against morals and conventions than against property rights.
-The revolt against the middle-class moral code was ot great importance; the fight against narrowness and hypocrisy has continued to our own day; the period of emancipation following the world war echoed the ideas of the dawn of the romantic movement.
-The battle against convention was waged both in England and Germany; Byron and Shelley refused to accept the restrictions which they considered false and degrading; Goethe and Schiller and their friends made the little town of Weimar the "Athens of Germany"; they also made it a center of sex freedom, sentimental excesses and experimental revisions of the moral code.
+The romantic poets were magnificently sincere in their love of liberty.
+Byron joined the campaign for Greek independence and died at Missolonghi in 1824.
+In Germany, Heine proclaimed his revolutionary faith with deep fervor.
+But the idea of freedom remained metaphysical, a triumph of mind over matter.
+The contract with social reality was vague and lacked perspective.
+Brandes says of Heine: "The versatile poet's temperament made the momentous struggle for a political conviction hard for him, and he was, as we have already shown, drawn two ways and rendered vague in his utterances by feeling himself to be at one and the same time a popular revolutionist and an enthusiastic aristocrat."11 It was natural that the romantic assault on society should be directed far more fiercely against morals and conventions than against property rights.
+The revolt against the middle-class moral code was of great importance; the fight against narrowness and hypocrisy has continued to our own day; the period of emancipation following the world war echoed the ideas of the dawn of the romantic movement.
+The battle against convention was waged both in England and Germany; Byron and Shelley refused to accept the restrictions which they considered false and degrading; Goethe and Schiller and their friends made the little town of Weimar the "Athens of Germany"; they also made it a center of the freedom, sentimental excesses and experimental revisions of the moral code.